UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
+### Part I: Latency, Bandwidth, Data Location
+* Latency is the speed of data transfer, bandwidth is the "width" of the "band" of data transfer.
+* Using a road analogy, "latency" is the smoothness of the surface, "bandwith" is the number of lanes.
+* Distance is a *very* important factor.
+Data for processing should be kept as close as possible to the processor.
+* As Grace Hopper used to say: "Mind your nanoseconds!" https://www.youtube.com/watch?v=JEpsKnWZrJ8 -- *Slide End* --

+-- *Slide* --
 ### Part 2: This is a GNU/Linux CLI World
 <img src="https://raw.githubusercontent.com/UoM-ResPlat-DevOps/SpartanIntro/master/Images/gnulinux.png" align="center" height="25%" width="25%" vspace="5" hspace="5" />
 -- *Slide End* --